This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Deep sedation is medicine given during procedures or treatments to keep you asleep and comfortable.
 It will also prevent you from remembering the procedure or treatment.
-Deep sedation can be given as an IV injection, a shot, a pill, or through an inhaled solution.
 You cannot be easily woken up during deep sedation, and you may need help to breathe.
-Arrange for someone to drive you home and stay with you for 24 hours after deep sedation.
-You may feel sleepy and need help doing things at home.
-Another person may need to call 911 if you cannot be woken.
+You may feel tired, weak, or unsteady on your feet after you get sedation.
+You may also have trouble concentrating or short-term memory loss.
+These symptoms should go away in 24 hours or less.

 Call 911 or have someone else call for any of the following: